nahiyan/ondesked/readme.md

 Ondesked is a markup language intended to make GUI development of desktop applications much easier.

 It's based on XML, and is similar to HTML.
-It transpiles to a C++, where a GUI toolkit is used to define the GUI.
+It transpiles to C++, where a GUI toolkit is used to define the GUI.
 As of now, it uses wxWidgets as the GUI toolkit.

 Ondesked is used for building the view of your application; it's more like the HTML for GUI development.
-The rest of the application can be written by extending the C++ code generated.
+The application built by Ondesked can be extended through ports.
+You can also connect the Ondesked-generated-app with an existing app through ports.

 # Examples